Chris Husbands: Career

 He began his working life as a teacher in urban comprehensive high schools before his career in higher education.
 His academic expertise lies in education policy and improvement, and particularly in policy in relation to teachers and teaching in schools.
 His academic work has been disseminated in fifteen books and over four hundred conference presentations and papers.
 He chaired the independent Skills Taskforce on UK vocational education and training policy between 2012 and 2014 and was a member of the Academies Commission (2012-3) examining the future of schools policy in England.

-He was elected as a Fellow of the Academy of Social Sciences in 2011, was Visiting Professor in Global Education Policy at East China Normal University and is an Honorary Fellow of Emmanuel College, Cambridge, of University College London and of the City and Guilds of London Institute.
+He was elected as a Fellow of the Academy of Social Sciences in 2011, was visiting professor in global education policy at East China Normal University and is an Honorary Fellow of Emmanuel College, Cambridge, of University College London and of the City and Guilds of London Institute.

-His public service includes board memberships at the Training and Development Agency for Schools (2005–2012), Edexcel (2000-2003), the Assessment and Qualifications Alliance (2003–2007), Universities UK (2012–2013, 2018-), Sheffield College (2016–2018) and the Sheffield City Region Local Enterprise Board (2017–).
+His public service includes board memberships at the Training and Development Agency for Schools (2005–2012), Edexcel (2000–2003), the Assessment and Qualifications Alliance (2003–2007), Universities UK (2012–2013, 2018-), Sheffield College (2016–2018) and the Sheffield City Region Local Enterprise Board (2017–).
+He became the vice-chancellor of Sheffield Hallam University in January 2016.

 In July 2016, he was appointed by the UK government to chair the Teaching Excellence Framework for UK higher education, and was appointed to a second term in 2018.
 In 2017 he became chair of the UK Higher Education Statistics Agency.
-He was chair of Yorkshire Universities between 2017 and 2020and was appointed by the Secretary of State for Education to chair the Doncaster Opportunity Area Board in 2017.
+He was chair of Yorkshire Universities between 2017 and 2020and was appointed by the secretary of state for education to chair the Doncaster Opportunity Area Board in 2017.
 In 2019 he joined the Hong Kong University Grants Committee's Quality Assurance Board.
 He was knighted for services to higher education in the 2018 Birthday Honours.

+In 2022, Husbands had taken some pride in Professor Laura Murphy's critical research about human rights in China, while acknowledging that this might reduce the number of Chinese students at the university.
+After seven years as vice-chancellor of Sheffield Hallam University he stood down in 2023.